AdobeDocs/experience-manager-65.en/help/assets/reuse-assets-using-msm.md

 ### Information and statuses of all live copies of a folder {#statuslcfolder}

-AEM provides a console to check the statues of all the live copies of a source folder.
+[!DNL Experience Manager] provides a console to check the statues of all the live copies of a source folder.
 This console displays the status of all child assets.

 1. Select a source folder.
 Click **[!UICONTROL Properties]** from the toolbar.
 Alternatively, use the keyboard shortcut `p`.
 1. Click **[!UICONTROL Live Copy Source]**.
 To open the console, click **[!UICONTROL Live Copy Overview]**.
 This dashboard provides a top-level status of all the child assets.

    ![View statuses of live copies in Live Copy Console of source](assets/livecopy-statuses.png)

-   *Figure: View statuses of live copies in Live Copy Console of source*
+   *Figure: View statuses of live copies in [!UICONTROL Live Copy Console] of source.*

 1. To view the detailed information about each asset in the live copy folder, select an asset and click **[!UICONTROL Relationship Status]** from the toolbar.